 Born in 1959 in Antwerp, Belgium, Alÿs originally trained as an architect.
 He moved to Mexico City in 1986, where he continues to live and work, and it was the confrontation with issues of urbanization and social unrest in his new country of adoption that inspired his decision to become a visual artist.
 Since 2004, the artist’s work has been represented by David Zwirner, where he has had two solo exhibitions at the gallery in New York in 2007 and 2013.
 In 2016, Ciudad Juárez projects marked his first solo presentation at David Zwirner, London and, in 2021, the solo exhibition Don't Cross the Bridge Before You Get to the River was on view at the gallery's Paris location.

 In 2018, the Institute of Contemporary Art, Miami presented a selection of the artist’s paintings, which are based on three important multi-panel works from the museum’s permanent collection.
 Also that year, solo exhibitions of Alÿs’s work were held at the Art Sonje Center in Seoul; KANAL – Centre Pompidou in Brussels; and Rockbund Art Museum in Shanghai.
 In 2017, the artist unveiled new work at the Iraqi Pavilion at the 57th Venice Biennale, resulting from his recent trips to the country.
 Additionally, a major solo museum exhibition, A Story of Negotiation, featuring the artist’s three projects Don’t Cross the Bridge Before You Get to the River, Tornado, and REEL-UNREEL, was presented at the Art Gallery of Ontario in Toronto.
-The show was first exhibited at the Museo Tamayo Arte Contemporáneo in Mexico City.
-It traveled through 2017 to the Museo de Arte Latinoamericano de Buenos Aires (MALBA) - Fundación Costantini in Buenos Aires; Museo Nacional de Bellas Artes de la Habana in Havana.
+The show was first exhibited at the Museo Tamayo Arte Contemporáneo in Mexico City in 2015, followed by the Museo de Arte Latinoamericano de Buenos Aires (MALBA) - Fundación Costantini in Buenos Aires and Museo Nacional de Bellas Artes de la Habana in Havana.